tmax818/kingC/chapter01/NOTES.md

 - Flexibility
 - Standard Library
 - Integration with UNIX
-> C is partiularly powerful in combination with UNIX(including the popular variant known as Linux).
+> C is particularly powerful in combination with UNIX(including the popular variant known as Linux).
 In fact, some UNIX tools assume that the user knows C.
 ### Weaknesses

 - error-prone